 - Age Eligibility

-Players must be age eligible as of the first day of tournament play.
+Adult age group players must be age eligible as of the first day of tournament play.
+Junior age group players must be age eligible through the last day of tournament play.

 - Number of Divisions